Play-Maker-77/IoT/README.md

 - Use the `Libraries.txt` file in each lab folder as the source of required libraries.
 Common libraries used across the repo include Adafruit GFX and LiquidCrystal I2C.
 - If you use PlatformIO, create a `platformio.ini` in the lab folder or at the workspace root and add the library dependencies there.
 - Consider adding a top-level `.gitattributes` to normalize line endings if contributors use different OSes.

-Contributing

-If you want to improve lab content, add sketches, or fix wiring diagrams, please open a pull request.
-When adding new libraries, prefer adding them to the lab's `Libraries.txt` and include install instructions if they're not available through the Arduino Library Manager.

-License

 Most lab folders include a `LICENSE` file (MIT by default).
 Check the specific lab folder for licensing details.